aroberge/reeborg/docs/en/library.rst

 or because you already have a different function with the same name.
 In those instances, you can use the keyword ``as``::

-    from my_lib import turn_right as right
+    from library import turn_right as right

     right()        # use it
     turn_right()   # not defined!!!!